hankbao/libreboot/docs/install/r400_external.md

 =================

-Some models have an Intel GPU, while others have both an ATI and an Intel GPU; this is referred to as \"switchable graphics\".
+Some models have an Intel GPU, while others have both an ATI and an Intel GPU; this is referred to as "switchable graphics".
 In the *BIOS setup* program for lenovobios, you can specify that the system will use one or the other (but not both).